Implant Dentures Dentist

 There are three types of implant-supported dentures.
 These options differ based on how they are secured, the number of implants required, and whether they can be removed by the patient.

-1. Implant-Supported Complete Lower Overdentures (Retained by Two Implants)
+1. Implant-Supported Complete Lower Dentures (Overdentures) Retained by Two Implants

-In 2002, a group of experts from around the world met to discuss the proper restorability for edentulous patients (those with complete loss of all their natural teeth) and published the McGill Consensus Statement on Overdentures*.
+Most dentists and prosthodontists recommend lower dentures with two implants most often.
+Dr. Isaac Kuyunov of Dental Prosthodontics of Rochester, NY, believes that implant dentures are a better choice for replacing missing teeth than conventional dentures.
+Here's why: In 2002, a group of experts from around the world met to discuss the proper restorability for edentulous patients (those with complete loss of all their natural teeth) and published the McGill Consensus Statement on Overdentures*.
 It was noted that patients found the lower complete denture with two implants to be more stable than a regular denture without implants.
-This statement strongly recommended that the two-implant overdenture is the new minimal standard of care for the edentulous mandible.
+This statement strongly recommended that the two-implant overdenture is the new minimal standard of care for people who have no teeth in their lower jaw.

 This type of implant denture has an attachment mechanism that attaches it to the implants to hold it in place.
 It can attach directly to the implants or attach to a bar that is anchored to the implants.
 A complete upper overdenture retained by four implants also provides patients with the ability to remove it at will to clean it and allow their gums to rest.

-This is a complete upper denture that has an open palate design and is retained by four implants.
-There are many benefits of this prosthesis due to the open palate design.
+This is a complete upper denture that has an open palate design which has many benefits.
 The most significant benefit of having an open palate prosthesis is that patients can enjoy the taste of foods more fully, as the palate has numerous taste buds.

 *The McGill Consensus Statement Conclusion